RSDKModding/RSDK-Modding-Wiki/docs/RSDKv3/Functions/Misc/LoadTextFont/README.md

 ## Parameters
 - `FilePath`
-The path to the font
+The path to the font.

 ## Return Value
 None.